RyanKung/snaprag/README.md

 git clone <repository-url>
 cd snaprag

+# 2. Build the project (no database required!)
+cargo build

-# 2. Create and configure config.toml
+# 3. Create and configure config.toml
 cp config.example.toml config.toml
 # Edit config.toml and update the database.url field

-# 3. Ensure required extensions are enabled on your remote database
+# 4. Ensure required extensions are enabled on your remote database
 # Connect to your database and run:
 # CREATE EXTENSION IF NOT EXISTS vector;
 # CREATE EXTENSION IF NOT EXISTS pg_trgm;

-# 4. Run database migrations
+# 5. Run database migrations
 make migrate

-# 5. Build and run the application
+# 6. Run the application
-cargo build
 cargo run
 ```